JacobFV/old-jacobfv.github.io/_posts/2021-10-19-computatrum.md

 This motivates developing systems that genuinely propagate feedback from ‘end-to-end’, hunt for their own data, pursues their own cultivated intrinsic motivations, act as their own economic entity subject to the same financial and technological constraints as an independant human engineer, and are able to research and develop state-of-the-art ML systems -- including improvements of themselves.
 I am not just reformulating autoML, unsupervised/reward-free/intrinsically-motivated reinforcement learning, or some evolutionary AI-generating formal algorithm. **I propose developing a fully autonomous, open-ended machine learning system that which interacts using standard peripherals connected to a virtual machine running Ubuntu with Internet access to interact with robots, research sites, and its own software and compute resources.** I call this system Computatrum.
 Following is a description of the system’s architecture and the current state of development.

+## Design

+A computatrum is a distributed system consisting of:
+- a controller (local or remote) that performs computation and learning
+- an environment (virtual or physical) for the agent to interact in
+- an agent (local) that manages the controller--environment interaction loop, saving,

 ## Core

 ### `computatrum-controller-py`